 This central hall is dedicated to the vision of Pennsylvania’s founder William Penn.
 It features a colossal bronze statue of Penn by Pennsylvania sculptor Janet de Coux, Vincent Maragliotti’s sweeping mural above depicting Pennsylvania’s history up to 1964, and a large raised relief map of the state.

-Th replica façade of the Brockerhoff House comes from a mansion found in Bellefonte, Center County, PA in 1833.
-Inside is featured a Federal style dining room furnished with items circa 1790-1800 and a Victorian style parlor with furnishings circa 1850-1875.
+The replica façade of the Brockerhoff House comes from a mansion found in Bellefonte, Center County, PA in 1833.

 Fine Art of Giving